Why this matters

 - Government funders are trying to be “smarter” about allocating limited dollars; and trends such as “pay for success” are shifting the risk from government onto philanthropy.

 - Increased focus on collaboration and collective action presents incredible possibilities and significant challenges for the sector.

 - A new wave of donors is looking for innovative means to invest in social outcomes that is blending the capital and social markets.

 - Technology and ‘big data’ are changing how organizations work, presenting a new set of opportunities and potential barriers.

 - The increase of big money in political campaigns is threatening to drown out the voices of those who lack the resources to compete.

-Now more than ever, funders must open honest dialogue with nonprofit partners to ensure they have the necessary resources to be adaptable.
+Nonprofits not only have to run programs, but they have to be adaptable and sustainable over time.
+Now more than ever, funders must open honest dialogue with nonprofit partners to ensure they have the necessary resources to be adaptable and sustainable.

 commitment to social change means commitment to funding the actual cost to make that change happen.